-Shark Bay is located at the most westerly point of Australia midway along the coast of Western Australia.
-The major population centre is Denham, a town of about 1000 people located in the centre of the bay and a distance of about 820km from the state capital of Perth.
+Shark Bay is the most westerly point of Australia midway along the coast of Western Australia.
+The centre is Denham, a town of about 700 people and about 820km northwest of the state capital of Perth.

-The Monkey Mia airport is a 10 min drive from both Denham and Monkey Mia.
-Please note that it is recommended to book airport transfers to your accommodation ahead, as there are no taxis available at the airport.
+The Monkey Mia airport is a 10 min drive from Denham.
+Please note that it is recommended to book a car from Shark Bay Car Hire

-Can 2WD vehicles visit all of Shark Bay’s tourist sites?
-The main towns of Denham and Monkey Mia plus many of the World Heritage sites like the Stromatolites, Shell Beach, Little Lagoon and Eagle Bluff are all accessible by 2WD vehicle.
+The main town is Denham and only the resort at Monkey Mia plus many of the World Heritage sites like the Stromatolites, Shell Beach, Little Lagoon and Eagle Bluff are all accessible by 2WD vehicle.
 You can also visit the Peron Homestead in Francois Peron National Park along an unsealed road with care, however access beyond this and further north into the park is by 4WD only.
 Steep Point and Dirk Hartog Island are 4WD destinations only.

 4WD vehicles can access most of the tourist sites around the bay.
 Steep Point, Dirk Hartog Island and the northern beaches of Francois Peron National Park have long been favourite 4WD destinations for people willing to tackle the rough sandy tracks in search of remote camping and fishing spots.
 Remember that tyre pressure is paramount across Shark Bay.
 To save you from getting bogged, and for a far more comfortable ride, drop your tyre pressure to 20psi or lower when 4WD.
 Carry a compressor or use those at service stations in Denham to reinflate.